Global Partnership Awards

 - Recipients are limited to one award per academic year.

-- Faculty and staff applicants should complete the Global Partnership Award Application Form.
+- Applicants should complete the Global Partnership Award Application Form.

-Applications are reviewed by a committee comprised of the director of Global Relations, the international liaison officer, the director of the Global Research Institute and a representative from a FedEx Global Education Center unit.
-The committee sends recommended applications to the vice provost for global affairs for final approval.
+Applications are reviewed by a committee comprised of the director of Global Relations, the associate dean of study abroad in the College of Arts & Sciences, a representative from one of the area studies centers in the FedEx Global Education Center, the director of the Global Research Institute and the award administrator.
+The committee sends recommended applications to the vice provost for global affairs for approval.
 Applications are evaluated on the following criteria:

 - Does the initiative have the potential to advance a partnership?
-Does it expand a partnership to a new Carolina unit or engage new faculty, staff or students?
+Does it expand a partnership to a new Carolina unit or engage new participants?

 - Is the initiative adequate and appropriate to achieve the expected results?

 - Is the proposal specific and well-written?